ChEB-AI/python-chebai/chebai_wiki.md

 - `configs\model\`: Configurations for different models.
 - `configs\weightings\`: Weight values for different datasets used in training.

-For detailed information on available arguments for each module, refer to the PyTorch Lightning documentation: [PyTorch Lightning Docs](https://lightning.ai/docs/pytorch/stable/)
+For detailed information on available arguments for each module, refer to the PyTorch Lightning CLI documentation: [PyTorch Lightning for CLI Docs](https://lightning.ai/docs/pytorch/stable/cli/lightning_cli_advanced.html)